First Corps Area

-The First Corps Area was a Corps area (effectively a military district) of the United States Army 1921-1942.

-It replaced the Northeastern Department, and was headquartered in Boston Army Base, Massachusetts, encompassing Maine, Massachusetts, New Hampshire, Rhode Island, Vermont and Connecticut.
+The First Corps Area was a Corps area (effectively a military district) of the United States Army.
+It replaced the Northeastern Department, and was headquartered at South Boston Army Base, Massachusetts.
+The organization included Army units and facilities in Maine, Massachusetts, New Hampshire, Rhode Island, Vermont, and Connecticut.
 It was responsible for the mobilization, and administration of the First United States Army (1936–38); the Fourth Army, I Army Corps with 9th, 26th, and 43d Divisions; XI Corps, constituted 29 July 1921, with the 76th, 94th, and 97th Division; coast defense units of the First Coast Artillery District, some units of the GHQ Reserve, and the Zone of the Interior support units of the First Corps Area Service Command.
 First Corps Area was redesignated First CASC in May 1941.

-The First Corps Area Training Center was established in 1921 with headquarters at Army Base, Boston, to train Regular Army and Organized Reserve units, as well as ROTC cadets and CMTC candidates.
-Originally, the training was to be accomplished at Camp Devens, MA, for all arms and services, except cavalry and field artillery, which were to train at Fort Ethan Allen, VT.
-With the inactivation of the First Corps Area Training Center in 1922, Camp Devens became the primary training center for corps area infantry units only.
-Air corps units were sent to Mitchel Field, NY; engineer units were sent to Fort Du Pont, DE; and signal corps units were sent to Camp Alfred Vail (later renamed Fort Monmouth), NJ.
+The First Corps Area Training Center was established in the Regular Army on 7 July 1921, and was organized on 9 November 1921 with headquarters at Fort Andrews, Massachusetts.
+The headquarters was moved to Fort Warren, Massachusetts, on 19 December 1921.
+The training center's training group, at Camp Devens, Massachusetts, conducted training and demonstration functions for Regular Army, National Guard, and Organized Reserve units, ROTC cadets, and CMTC candidates.
+The depot group consisted of an illiterate and development section, and a conventional recruit training section for new Regular Army recruits for units stationed in the First Corps Area.
+Originally, training for all arms and services except cavalry and field artillery was to be accomplished at Camp Devens, while cavalry and field artillery were to train at Fort Ethan Allen, Vermont.
+The First Corps Area Training Center was discontinued on 8 July 1922.
+Camp Devens then became the primary training center for corps area infantry units only.
+Air corps units were sent to Mitchel Field, New York, engineer units to Fort Du Pont, Delaware; and signal corps units were sent to Camp Alfred Vail (later renamed Fort Monmouth), New Jersey.
 Corps area maneuvers of Regular Army mobile units were held, those years when funds were available, near Fort Ethan Allen.